Geneva Workers’ Compensation Lawyers

-At Turner & Sackett Law Offices, our goal is to protect workers’ rights while securing just compensation for the full or partial loss of the ability to work due to a work-related injury.
+At Turner Law Group, our goal is to protect workers’ rights while securing just compensation for the full or partial loss of the ability to work due to a work-related injury.
 We understand the serious nature of any injury or medical condition and can help you obtain an impartial medical evaluation.
 Additionally, we are persistent in evaluating all possible sources of compensation for our clients.
 Some work-related injuries may entitle you to compensation beyond workers’ compensation.

 To speak with one of our workers’ compensation attorneys in Geneva regarding your case, call (800) 653-0198 or contact us via our secure online form.

 Should I Hire an Attorney for My Workers Compensation Claim?

 The experienced workers' compensation attorneys at the Turner Law Group are well versed in the law and will fight for your rights.
 Our Geneva work injury attorneys will pursue your best interest and help get you the maximum compensation you deserve so you can focus on recovering.

 When you apply for workers’ compensation, there are different benefits you can receive based on the severity of your injury and the length of your recuperation time.

 These benefits include:

 - Medical care: This is care that is reasonably required to cure or relieve the employee of the effects of his or her injury.